mspath/aoc2016/README.md

 ### Day 13: A Maze of Twisty Little Cubicles

-find the shortest path in a maze. incomplete.
+find the shortest path in a maze.

 ### Day 14: One-Time Pad